What to Eat and Drink for Better Recovery and Less Fatigue

 On the contrary, additional food may leave you feeling low on energy, particularly if you miss a meal or take it all at once.
 The best approach is to have something after some time, but be careful; it does not make you drowsy.

 This is a healthy option, based on the Mayo Clinic, because with your metabolism active every 3–4 hours of eating, steady energy levels are maintained; therefore, the afternoon slump is avoided.
 You will need a little healthy fat, such as maybe some brown rice or sweet potatoes with avocado or almonds.
+These habits combine well with foods for better recovery and less fatigue to stabilize daily energy.

 5. Avoid Too Much Sugar and Skip the Energy Drinks

 The World Health Organization declares that added sugars should serve no more than 10% of your diet: another reason to watch what you purchase.
+Minimizing sugary foods supports better recovery and less fatigue.

 Fuel That Helps You Feel Better